 Rangefinders for golf have been around for a few years, developed originally from a device used in hunting and other gun sports.
 Recent developments by leading manufacturers now include an even more accurate model which takes into account ‘The slope’ or the ground inclination or elevation which leads up to the target.

 A word of caution when considering the purchase of a rangefinder, with, or without slope included.
 The rules imposed by the USGA regarding competition involving handicap only allow devices that measure distance.
 You can, however, play practice rounds to establish various shots, or play in competition with a standard rangefinder for distance only.
+For more info on rangefinders click here.

 The rangefinder with slope gives a golfer a great advantage especially on undulating courses with elevated holes or tee positions that are hitting into a valley.
 Depending on the incline, for instance, the distance to the target can vary from a seven-iron shot to a five iron or even more.
 The rangefinder with slope will calculate and take this difference into account.
+Useful tips here to improve your putting when you reach the green.

-Standard or Rangefinder with slope
+Standard or Golf Laser Rangefinder with slope

 Both versions work on the principle of looking through a viewfinder to find your target.
 Once found a button or trigger on the unit is pushed and a laser beam bounces back off the proposed destination giving an accurate yardage.
 The slope unit also calculates the rise or fall in the land to enable you to determine which number club you need to hit to maximize your score.